 A roux is a combination (usually equal parts) of a fat and flour.
 There are various types of roux and you can read all about them in this recipe post for Cajun Jambalaya.

 In mac and cheese you usually make a blonde roux, which means that the flour and fat are cooked only for a few minutes and does not darken in color.
 I wanted to figure out a way to easily make a roux without having to stand over the pot and stir and stir and stir.

 The answer is simple!
 Pressure cook it!
 Trust me, it works perfectly.
-Simply add 2 Tbsp of flour and 2 Tbsp of melted butter in a pressure safe pan.
-I used my Fat Daddio 6″ cake pan.
+Simply add 2 tablespoon of flour and 2 tablespoon of melted butter in a pressure safe pan.
+I used my Fat Daddio 6" cake pan.
 Cover with foil or one of these GREAT silicone covers from Walfos!
-If you haven’t seen these yet, you have to check them out right HERE: Walfos Silicone Covers
+If you haven't seen these yet, you have to check them out right HERE: Walfos Silicone Covers

 Set the pan on the rack in the high position in the inner pot.
 Make sure the pan is pushed towards the front of the Foodi and not blocking the vent.

 Put the pressure lid on and turn the valve to seal.
 Pressure cook on high for 8 minutes with a 2-minute natural release.
 Open the lid and remove the rack with the roux.
 Stir the macaroni around and dump in the roux and stir.

 Add the Milk, Cheese, and Bacon

 Add in 1 cup of half & half or whole milk.
 Turn the sear/sauté on medium.